Adelved/specialization-project/README.md

   * Creating label map
   * Creating TensorFlow records (xml to csv and csv to tfrecord)

+The folders [benchmark](benchmark), [M1](M1) and [M2](M2) are the training directories for three fine-tuned models created in this project.
+When the the Tensorflow object detection environment is installed, these can be downloaded and trained further.
+Either by using the tfrecords provided in this repository ([data](data)) or by using new data.

 Welcome to the object detection inference walkthrough!
 This notebook will walk you step by step through the process of using a pre-trained model to detect objects in an image.
 Make sure to follow the [installation instructions](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/installation.md) before you start.